 An established law practice is a valuable asset that can be sold for great profit if the transition is planned for and managed properly.
 With some planning, compliance with the Rules of Professional Conduct should not be burdensome and should enable an attorney to maximize the return on a mature practice.

 Download the MCLE Self-Study test form here: Earn one hour of Legal Ethics MCLE credit by reading the article above and answering the questions of the Self-Study MCLE test.
-Send your answers and payment ($20 for CCCBA members / $30 for non-members) to the address on the test form.
+Send your answers and payment ($20 per credit hour for CCCBA members / $30 per credit hour for non-members) to the address on the test form.

 Elva Harding is a Walnut Creek-based attorney specializing in real estate and business law.
 Elva’s clients include investment firms, property managers and entrepreneurs.
 She particularly enjoys acting as trusted advisor to her small and family-owned business clients.
 Prior to starting her legal career, Elva was an asset manager for a national private equity real estate firm.
 You can reach her at (925) 215-4577.